changmingyang28/libFAUDES/README.md

 ## Usage
-This fork is used for the implementation of Changming Yang's Master Thesis on the topic "Effective Control synthesis of Omega-language under partial Observation", With the correct environment, you can easily compile with
+This fork is used for the implementation of Changming Yang's Master Thesis on the topic "Effective Control synthesis of Omega-language under partial Observation", With a correct environment, you can easily compile with
 ```bash
 make dist-clean
 make configure